lynx-z/PlantFactory/README.md

 # PlantFactory

-This is my last college year dissertation in University of Nottingham
+This is my final year dissertation in University of Nottingham